 - Meet with a city of Aurora neighborhood liaison BEFORE Feb.
 28 to review project guidelines and ideas.

 - Submit your application and Volunteer Commitment Form by March 31, 2017 (must be received by this date) to the Neighborhood Services Department at the Aurora Municipal Center, Attn: Neighborhood Services, 15151 E. Alameda Parkway, Aurora, CO 80012.

-- A selection committee of Neighborhood Services staff will review and select applications by May 1.
+- A selection committee of Neighborhood Services staff will review and select applications by late spring.
 Depending on the nature of the application, a meeting with Neighborhood Services may be necessary to resolve questions.

 - If the amount of money requested in a single ward exceeds $10,000 for all applications submitted, the best qualified applicants will be selected from the entire pool of submissions for that ward.